FindLab/FindLab.github.io/source/_posts/midi-indexing.md

 1. Pick 10 notes at most, because people has 10 fingers, and for piano score, 10 notes must contain the entire first chord.[^3]

 2. Unless conficted with *rule 1*, pick **N** difference pitches at least.
-N is a constant which we will talk about later.
+N is a constant which we will mention later.

 3. Unless conficted with *rule 1*, end of picked notes must contains an entire chord.
 To tolerate tendency order error when user play chord, arpeggio or some fast music progress,